cldeluna/trusty-ansible-working/README.md

 Progress:

-Purpose built Docker image based on Ubuntu 14.04 (Trust Tahr) with python, ansible, and a few other tools to make it a bit easier to work in the environment. https://github.com/cldeluna/trusty-ansible
+Purpose built Docker image based on Ubuntu 14.04 (Trusty Tahr) with python, ansible, and a few other tools to make it a bit easier to work in the environment. https://github.com/cldeluna/trusty-ansible

 This image is currently working on Windows 7 (next test will be Windows 10 and Mac OS-X).